marklreyes/The-Friendship-Algorithm/README.md

 ```

 ## Python
-The python version of The Friendship Algorithm (created by [@amarrerod](https://github.com/amarrerod)) uses a posibble friend which answers Shelly's questions with randomly selected options.
+The python version of The Friendship Algorithm (created by [@amarrerod](https://github.com/amarrerod)) uses a possible friend which answers Shelly's questions with randomly selected options.
 Therefore, every execution is a chance of getting a new friend.

 ```sh
     python3 algorithm.py